-- A statement of recommendations and rules for corporate governance which apply to the company or which it chooses to abide by.
+1. A statement of recommendations and rules for corporate governance which apply to the company or which it chooses to abide by.

 Policies and practice for corporate governance at SpareBank 1 SMN are based on Norwegian law.
 The group abides by the Norwegian Code of Practice for Corporate Governance.
-Reference is made to point 1 of the Code of Practice below. - 2.
-Information on where recommendations and rules as mentioned in no. 1 are publicly available.
-The Code of Practice for Corporate Governance is available at nues.no. - 3.
+Reference is made to point 1 of the Code of Practice below.

+- 2. Information on where recommendations and rules as mentioned in no. 1 are publicly available.
+The Code of Practice for Corporate Governance is available at www.nues.no. - 3.
 A justification for any deviation from recommendations and rules as mentioned in no. 1.

 Any deviations from the recommendation receive comment under the report on compliance with the Code of Practice below. - 4.
 A description of the main elements in the undertaking's and for entities that are under the obligation to maintain accounting records and that prepare consolidated accounts in the event also the group's systems for internal control and risk management associated with the financial reporting process.

-See the report regarding point 10 of the Code of Practice below. - Provisions of articles of association which in whole or in part expand or diverge from provisions of the Public Limited Companies Act chapter 5.
-See the report regarding point 6 of the Code of Practice below. - 6.
-The composition of the board of directors, corporate assembly, supervisory board and control committee; any working committees for these bodies, and a description of the main elements of applicable instructions and guidelines for the work of these bodies and any committees.
-See the report regarding points 6, 7, 8 and 9 of the Code of Practice below. - 7.
+5. Provisions of articles of association which in whole or in part expand or diverge from provisions of the Public Limited Companies Act chapter 5.

+- 6. The composition of the board of directors, corporate assembly, supervisory board and control committee; any working committees for these bodies, and a description of the main elements of applicable instructions and guidelines for the work of these bodies and any committees.

+See the report regarding points 6, 7 and 8 of the Code of Practice below. - 7.
 Provisions of articles of association which regulate the appointment and replacement of board members.

-See the report regarding point 8 of the Code of Practice below. - 8.
-Provisions of articles of association and authorisations which empower the board of directors to decide that the company shall repurchase or issue treasury shares or equity certificates.
-See the report regarding point 3 of the Code of Practice below.
+8. Provisions of articles of association and authorisations which empower the board of directors to decide that the company shall repurchase or issue treasury shares or equity certificates.